callumflack/iremono/README.md

 @import "./theme/button.css";
 ```

 4. Finally, this postcss library makes use of `postcss-mixins`, `postcss-easy-import` and `postcss-preset-env`.
-I like managing their config with a `postcss.config.js` file, an example of which is provided in this repo.
+Manage their config with a `postcss.config.js` file, an example of which is provided in this repo.

 ## Documentation

 Some form of documentation will be done in time.
-Suffice to say, no docs at the moment. the best way to check it out is to download it and have a play 🤣.
+Suffice to say, no docs at the moment.
+The best way to check it out is to download it and have a play 🤣.
 I will, however, list a few techniques:

 1. Responsive typography using ems against a body font-size in rems, whose value is updated at media queries.
 2. Updating the value of css custom properties in media queries.
-Too much fun not to do.
-3. Updating custom properties in media queries means I can manage things like white space responsively with a single css class that holds a single custom variable.
-No enormous classes full of the same list of media queries over and over.
+This means I can manage things like white space responsively with a single line of css that holds a single custom variable.
+No complicated and tediously managed media queries.
-4. The most used utilities are name-spaced with their type's initial letter.
-For example, width classes start with `n-`.
-Not every utility is namespaced this way as I find it too hard to remember them all.
+3. The most used utilities are name-spaced with their type's initial letter.
+For example, width classes start with `w-`.
+But not every utility is namespaced this way.
+I don't want to remember too much to use the system.

 ## What does Iremono mean?